jircdev/reactive-model/docs/en/reactive-model.md

 ### `getProperty<K extends keyof T>(key: K): T[K]`

-Returns the current value of a specific reactive property.
-Useful for dynamic property access.
+Returns the current value of a specific reactive property. **Use this method only when you need dynamic property access** (when the property name comes from a variable).
+For normal access, use direct property access instead.

 **Parameters:**